-Broadly situated in comparative political economy, my research focuses on the politics of institutional change, its diverse determinants and outcomes in middle-income countries (MICs).
+Broadly situated in comparative political economy, my research focuses on the politics of institutional change, its diverse determinants and outcomes mostly (but not solely) in middle-income countries and Southern Europe.

 Prior to joining UC3M, I was an Associate Professor at Sabancı University, Istanbul.
 In addition I’ve held research and teaching fellowships at several institutions including the Hertie School of Governance (Berlin), Instituto de Empresa (Madrid), the Center for Research and Teaching in Economics (CIDE, Mexico City) and Freie Universität Berlin.

 I received my PhD in Political Science at the University of Washington, Seattle and was granted a postdoctoral fellowship at the Barcelona Institute of International Studies (IBEI).
 I hold a BS in Economics (Middle East Technical University) and an MA in Economic History (Bosphorus University).
 You can access my CV here.